sndsgn/backbone-breakdown/README.md

       });
    ```

-5. ListEntryView.js (the model view- name the file whatever corresponds to your model)
+5. ListEntryView.js (the model view - name the file to correspond to your model)
    1. Instantiate your model's view and extend the App's Backbone View object with this object
     ```
         var ListEntryView = Backbone.View.extend({